loomio/loomio-docs/oric/src/for-success.md

 Loomio offers various kinds of poll.
 They are useful in a wide range of circumstances, and sometimes there's no clear-cut reason for using one over another.

-You will likely find the following polls valuable for governance work.
+For your governance work you will likely use the first 3 the most.

 ### Check